jht1493/ICM-2020-Code/weeks/01_intro-ree.md

   - state

 ## Strategies
+- re-mix sketches and experiment
 - create your own summary sheet
 - draw pictures
-- re-mix sketches and experiment
-- if you get stuck, document and bring questions to class
+- if you get stuck, document as comments in your sketch, and bring sketch with quesitons to class

 # 1. Recap, Explore and Experiment